SakkiWakki/beatoraja/README.md

 For the original project, see: https://github.com/exch-bms2/beatoraja

+On Wayland, you may have to manually resize.
+Note that there's a problem with OpenGL that causes fonts to become black rectangles after resizing.
+You can fix this by just traversing to another folder.

 # AI Usage
 Claude was used for implementing my ideas for refactoring and optimization.
+Also generating coverage tests to ensure that the majority of the behaviour remains the same .

 ---